 But how much more likely are London households to be burgled over the holidays than the rest of the year?
 And which London boroughs have the best and worst burglary rates over Christmas?

-To assess this, we gathered data from the Metropolitan Police's Crime Data Dashboard for residential burglaries throughout London between April 2010 until October 2017 by borough.
-(See the Methodology section below for a detailed description of how we generated our results.)
+To assess this, we gathered data from the Metropolitan Police's Crime Data Dashboard for residential burglaries throughout London between April 2010 until September 2020 by borough.
+See the Methodology section below for a detailed description of how we generated our results.

 Where Burglary Rates Increase the Most Over the Holidays

-The boroughs of Bexley, Harrow and Redbridge experience the largest percentage increase is residential burglaries around Christmas, with crime rates popping up 38%, 43% and 52%, respectively, compared to average rates in February through October.
-At the opposite end of the spectrum, the residential burglary rates in Islington and Kensington & Chelsea only inch up 2% between November and January.
+The boroughs of Redbridge, Bexley and Harrow experience the largest percentage increase is residential burglaries around Christmas, with crime rates popping up 58%, 55% and 48%, respectively, compared to average rates in February through October.
+At the opposite end of the spectrum, the residential burglary rates in Lambeth and Hackney only inch up 4% and 6%, respectively, between November and January.